-3.1.1 JP16.
-Power Jack
+3.1.1 JP16, Power Jack

 JP16 is the default power connector for use with the standard wall transformer.
-A 13.5 VAC power supply should be used with the power jack.
+A 9-13.5 VAC power supply should be used with the power jack.
 The board has a built-in regulator which will provide the circuitry with the +5 volts needed for standard operation.
-The 13.5 VAC transformer also is used to provide the programming voltage for the on-chip FLASH of the F163.